 Recommended brand of xanthan gum:

-Use a Low Carb, Alternative Flour for All Your Baking Needs
+Use Low-Carb Flour for Your Baking Needs

-You can still enjoy your favorite baked goods on a low carb diet.
+You can still enjoy your favorite baked goods on a low-carb diet.
 Now that you understand the basics of alternative flours, how to use them and their nutrition benefits, it’s time to stock your pantry.

 Pro tip: To extend the shelf life of any of the above ingredients, store them in an airtight container.
 If you don’t bake often, keep them in your refrigerator or freezer.